-Bill Carmody is in his third season as the head men's basketball coach at the College of the Holy Cross in 2017-2018.
-He owns a career record of 314-272, after earning his 300th career victory when the Crusaders defeated Harvard 63-52 on Nov.
+Bill Carmody is in his fourth season as the head men’s basketball coach at the College of the Holy Cross in 2018-2019.
+He owns a career record of 326-291, after earning his 300th career victory when the Crusaders defeated Harvard 63-52 on Nov.
 22, 2016.

 During the 2015-2016 season, Carmody led the Crusaders to their first NCAA Tournament victory since 1953 and their first Patriot League Tournament title since 2007.
 His team won all four of its Patriot League Tournament games on the road, becoming the first team in conference history to accomplish that feat.
 Holy Cross downed Lehigh 59-56 in the Patriot League championship game, before posting a 59-55 victory over Southern at the NCAA First Four in Dayton, Ohio.

 The 17th head coach in the history of the program, Carmody joined the Crusaders with 32 years of Division I coaching experience, including 17 seasons as a head coach.
 From 2000-2013, Carmody served as the head coach at Northwestern University.
 In the four years from 2008-2012, he guided the Wildcats to four consecutive winning seasons, with his 2009-2010 and 2010-2011 teams both recording a then-school record 20 victories.
 Carmody, who previously spent four seasons as the head coach at Princeton University from 1996-2000, led his teams to eight postseason tournament appearances (two trips to the NCAA Tournament and six trips to the National Invitation Tournament) before joining the Crusaders.
 In addition, he was selected as the Big Ten Conference Coach of the Year in 2003-2004.